The boundary entropy function for interface conformal field theories: Constraints on interface entropy

 \acknowledgments

-We thank Hare Krishna for useful discussions.
+We thank Hare Krishna and Ignacio Carreño Bolla for useful discussions.
 The work of EA is supported by the Severo Ochoa fellowship PA-23-BP22-170 and partially supported by the AEI and the MCIU through the Spanish grant PID2021-123021NB-I00.
 The work of AK is supported in part by the U.S. Department of Energy under Grant No. DE-SC0022021 and a grant from the Simons Foundation (Grant 651678, AK).
+The work of CM is supported in part by the U.S. Department of Energy under Grant No. DE-SC0013528 and the QuantISED Grant No. DE-SC0020360.
 EA would like to thank the Weinberg Institute for the kind hospitality.